maykar/plex_assistant/README.md

 Example: `Hey Google, tell Plex to play The Walking Dead on the Downstairs TV`

-You can use the components service without IFTTT as well to call the commands however you'd like.
+You can use the component's service without IFTTT as well to call the commands however you'd like.

 ## Installation
 ...